Diageo in $1.9 billion bid to raise stake in India's United Spirits

 "We do think that it will be a successful transaction," Deirdre Mahlan, chief financial officer of Diageo, told Reuters on Tuesday.

-"This price is also at an attractive premium to the market price and we believe that it creates a unique opportunity for investors to be able to monetise their investments."
+"This price is also at an attractive premium to the market price and we believe that it creates a unique opportunity for investors to be able to monetize their investments."

-Two-thirds of Indians do not drink alcohol at all, often for religious or cultural reasons, but rapid urbanisation, a young population and a fast-growing middle class are changing consumption habits.
+Two-thirds of Indians do not drink alcohol at all, often for religious or cultural reasons, but rapid urbanization, a young population and a fast-growing middle class are changing consumption habits.

 Alcoholic beverage sales in Asia's third-largest economy are forecast by Euromonitor to rise up to 8 percent a year by volume through 2017.